 i) Rectangular tile grouping only, allowing signalling of tile group information in either PPS or tile group header but not both

-ii) (Rectangular tile grouping only with tile group information in PPS only) or (tile grouping with tiles within a tile group in tile raster scan order with tile grouping in tile group header only), the switching flag in the PPS.
+ii) (Rectangular tile grouping only with tile group information in PPS only) or (tile grouping with tiles within a tile group in tile raster scan order with tile group information in tile group headers only), the switching flag in the PPS.
 This option was preferred by the BoG.
 Interested parties were suggested to create a text, including harmonization of the syntax and semantics for rectangular tile grouping.
 To be coordinated by Sachin and Hendry.
-Revisit when the text is available.
+To be revisited when the text is available.

+The harmonized text was provided in JVET-M00853.

+AHG12: On Tile Grouping [S Deshpande (Sharp), Hendry, Y.-K. Wang (Huawei), M. M. Hannuksela (Nokia), Y. He (Interdigital), L. Chen (MediaTek), W. I. Choi (Samsung), B. D. Choi (Tencent), R. Sjöberg (Ericsson), R. Skupin (HHI)]

+It was commented that it might be better to not use ue(v) for the length of the IDs.

+Suggestions:

+Take away the condition for the bottom_right_tile_idx[ i ] syntax element.

+Add a NOTE like: When extracting an MCTS to form a conforming bitstream, the PPS should have signalled_tile_group_id_flag.

+There were some other suggestions that have been incorporated online during the presentation.

+The BoG recommended to adopt the text in JVET-M00853-v2 and add the NOTE mentioned above.

 A separate topic: for rectangular tiling group, when both tile configuration and tile group configuration are signalled in the PPS, it seems that it'd be more beneficial to signal the tile group configuration before the tile configuration.